-In addition to the shareholder proposal right discussed above, other initiatives are currently underway in Canada to enhance proxy access for shareholders.
+In addition to the shareholder proposal right discussed above, other initiatives have been underway in Canada over the past two years to enhance proxy access for shareholders.

-In May 2015, the Canadian Coalition for Good Governance (CCGG), the leading Canadian governance advisory group, released its policy statement on proxy access, which has brought proxy access to the forefront of the current debates about corporate governance in Canada.
-CCGG believes that shareholder participation in the nomination process should not be regarded as "simply a fall-back mechanism when other attempts to improve board performance have failed", but rather should be a matter of course as a principle of good corporate governance.22 The CCGG policy statement proposes a suite of enhancements to the current proxy access regime.
-They include the following:
+In May 2015, the Canadian Coalition for Good Governance (CCGG), the leading Canadian governance advisory group, released its policy statement on proxy access, bringing proxy access to the forefront of new governance initiatives in Canada.
+CCGG believes that shareholder participation in the nomination process should not be regarded as "simply a fall-back mechanism when other attempts to improve board performance have failed," but rather should be a matter of course as a principle of good corporate governance.33 CCGG's policy statement encourages Canadian companies to voluntarily adopt proxy access policies as a means of enhancing direct shareholder engagement and improving the composition of Canadian boards.
+In many respects, CCGG's proxy access proposal is consistent with the standard that has evolved in the United States.
+However, there are some important differences, including the following: